tind/guide/docs/librarian/restrict-documents.rst

 Afterwords run the "correct" mode in Batch Uploader.

 This step should be used together with a xml creation tools.
-See example of how it can be done with `TIND xml manipulation <xml-manipulation>`__
+See example of how it can be done with `TIND xml manipulation </en/latest/tools/xml-manipulation.html>`__

-Check out `TIND xml manipulation </en/latest/tools/xml-manipulation.html>`__ for more help.

 3. Change the restriction Command based
 ---------------------------------------